Ley789/SimpleRayTracer/Thesis/thesis.md

 ### Specular reflection

-To simulate smooth, shiny objects we allow them to reflect light that's concentrated around the direction of mirror-reflection \cite{kevi}.
+To simulate smooth, shiny objects we allow them to reflect light that is concentrated around the direction of mirror-reflection \cite{kevi}.

 For specular reflection we also need to check if there is no object between the intersection point and the light.
-We assume that there in between, then we calculate the specular reflection color with following equation
+We assume that there in between **TODO: fix**, then we calculate the specular reflection color with following equation

 $$